 Not only will jotting down a quick note keep you from forgetting about something, it's one less thing you have to keep in your mind.
 Having less on your mind will allow you to better focus at the task at hand and get it done quicker.

 Big assignments can seem daunting when you view them as a whole.
 Instead, try breaking them down into smaller steps.
 You'll feel more accomplished and be more likely to complete them faster.
 Plus, it might even help you organize your tasks and streamline the process for the future.

 6. Take Breaks

 It's important to take breaks and allow your mind to have some free time.
 One study found that the most productive people work for 52 minutes at a time, then take a 17 break.
 Work in "sprints" with intense purpose, and then allow yourself to take a break before getting into the next burst.
 Find a balance of time that works best for you and your schedule.

 It's seems intuitive, but is easily forgettable.
 People tend to do the tasks they want to do first and avoid the tasks they need to do.
 Prioritize your tasks and complete the most important tasks first, followed by the least desirable tasks, and finally the easiest tasks.
 You'll feel more accomplished and you'll thank yourself in the late afternoon when your brain power is drained, but you already have the tough stuff out of the way.

 Once you've implemented this new routine, make it a habit.
 When your tasks turn into habits, they stop feeling like work and just become a natural part of your day.
 Stick with it-it can take 56 days to form a new habit, but it will definitely be worth it.

 Go forth, form habits, be productive, and feel accomplished with your new time management skills.
-If you need help organizing your office for maximum productivity, use any of our great services such as electronic document management or network services.
+If you need help organizing your office for maximum productivity, use any of our great services such as electronic document management or IT managed services.
 We're here to help you build unique business solutions that are customized to your business.
 Contact Coordinated Business Systems today.